kylehuang041/Resume/index.md

 : Dean's List 2020 - 2021
 Relevant Coursework: Intro to Cybersecurity, Software Engineering, Data Structures and Algorithms I</p>

-#### Technical Experience
+#### Technical Projects

 <hr style="background: #0d6288; margin: -15px 0 5px 0;">

 <b>Portfolio Website</b> ∙ <i>HTML, CSS, JS</i>
-•	created a responsive website using flex, grid, and JS for DOM.
+•	Created a responsive website using flex, grid, and JS for DOM.
-•	added a feedback form with embedded API for an automated email message
+•	Added a feedback form with embedded API for an automated email message
 •	implemented photo gallery, interactivity using JS and used quick sort to sort the photo files
 <b>Bank</b> ∙ <i></i>C++
-•	built a banking system using OOP principles
+•	Built a banking system using OOP principles
-•	implemented create/login/logout functionality for multi-account use
+•	Implemented create/login/logout functionality for multi-account use
-•   made deposit/withdraw and view account summary and personal info features
+•   Made deposit/withdraw and view account summary and personal info features
 <b>Calculator App</b> ∙ <i>Java</i>
-•	created a linear calculator app executable with JFrame GUI
+•	Created a linear calculator app executable with JFrame GUI
-•	added support for negatives, factorials, exponent, and modulus
+•	Added support for negatives, factorials, exponent, and modulus
 <b>Restaurant Order</b> ∙ <i>Java</i>
-•	programmed an online pickup order program
+•	Programmed an online pickup order program
-•	made a visual text menu of foods and drinks
+•	Made a visual text menu of foods and drinks
-•	produced a resume output and an option to download the receipt
+•	Produced a resume output and an option to download the receipt
 <b>Weather Web App</b> ∙ <i>HTML, CSS, JS</i>
-•	created a weather web app that shows the current weather using an API
+•	Created a weather web app that shows the current weather using an API
-•	utilized local storage to save location
+•	Utilized local storage to save location
 <b>UWB Hackathon 2021</b> ∙ <i>HTML, CSS, JS, Figma, JQuery</i>
-•	constructed a new version of the old UW course catalog made by my group for front-end design
+•	Constructed a new version of the old UW course catalog made by my group for front-end design
-•	gained teamwork experience with people of various skill sets
+•	Gained teamwork experience with people of various skill sets
 <b>FCC JavaScript projects</b> ∙ <i>JS</i>
-•	completed a collection of FCC Data Structures & Algorithms mini projects
+•	Completed a collection of FCC Data Structures & Algorithms mini projects
-•	made a cash register, palindrome, roman numeral converter, ROT13 Caesar cipher, and telephone number validator
+•	Made a cash register, palindrome, roman numeral converter, ROT13 Caesar cipher, and telephone number validator

 #### Certificates